ajdove/Estuary-Rich-Text-Element-multi/est_rte_multi/readme.md

 ii) At each place on the page where you wish to place the rich text editor input control: include - 'est_rte_multi/estrte_form.html'

-ii) This is where it gets slightly more complicated: The first occurance of the Rich Text Element on the page must be indexed at 1000 and each additional occurance incremented by 1.
+ii) This is where it gets slightly more complicated: Each occurance of the Rich Text Element on the page must have a unique 4 digit.
       ie change "%%placeholder%%" on estrte_form.html to the appropriate index.
+If the web page is generated dynamically - it is a good idea to increment the index by 1 for each occurance
       As an example from my scenicireland.co.uk picture blog site written in core PHP:

         $pic_counter = 1000;